MarkMichon1/BitGlitter-Python/README.md

 SHA-256 hash.

-`unpackage(stream_sha256)` If `unpackage_files=False` was an argument in read(), this will unpackage the stream (or as much as it can from what has been scanned).
+`unpackage(stream_sha256)` If `unpackage_files=False` was an argument in read(), this will unpackage the stream (or as much as it can from what has been scanned and decoded).
+A dictionary object will be returned that either outlines the actions taken, or the error(s) why unpackaging cannot take place (yet)

 `return_single_read(stream_sha256, advanced=False)` Returns a basic dictionary object of stream read's state.
 Some fields may be empty depending on its state, or how many metadata headers have been decoded so far.
 Setting `advanced` to